EricKit/nest-user-auth/README.md

 ## nodemon

 To use nodemon there is a small change required.
 Because the classes file is built from the schema, it is recreated on each launch.
+This causes nodemon to restart on a loop.
 Add "src/graphql.classes.ts" in 'nodemon.json' to ignore the changes on that file.

 ```typescript
 {